The author’s proceeds are being donated to The Hogan-Newton Fund at the Miami Foundation, which helps young journalists realize their true potential.

-A bittersweet memoir of a father, daughter, and an extraordinary California family
+A bittersweet memoir of a father, daughter, and a prominent California family

 Mary Ann Hogan

-The late Mary Ann Hogan was an award-winning journalist and teacher whose credits included The New York Times, The Washington Post, The San Francisco Chronicle, and Mother Jones magazine.
-She specialized in personal essays, and for six years was syndicated nationally by the Los Angeles Times.
-She was the primary writer of the book Crusaders, Scoundrels, Journalists: The Newseum’s Most Intriguing Newspeople.
-She coached the Chips Quinn Scholars, the nation’s premier training program for college-aged journalists of color.
-She was a coach at the South Florida Sun Sentinel and for the Freedom Forum’s Chips Quinn Scholars Program for Diversity in Journalism.
+The late Mary Ann Hogan was an award-winning journalist and teacher whose credits included The New York Times, The Washington Post, the San Francisco Chronicle, the Oakland Tribune, and Mother Jones magazine.
+She specialized in personal essays, and for six years was syndicated by the Los Angeles Times.
+She lectured nationally on writing through the American Press Institute and the Poynter Institute for Media Studies, and was a newsroom writing coach at the South Florida Sun Sentinel and for the Freedom Forum’s Chips Quinn Scholars Program for Diversity in Journalism.
 She taught writing at San Francisco State University, Palm Beach State College, and Florida Atlantic University, where she earned a Master of Fine Arts in creative nonfiction.